henkjannl/DesigningHousingsInFreeCAD/README.md

 ## Separation bottom

 The **Separation bottom** body starts with importing **sb ref housing external top** and **sb ref housing external right**, and then construction only **sb pln bottom**.
-A rectangle is drawn in a plane 0.1 mm below the XY plane, to ensure there is 0.2 mm space between both shells when the housing is closed.
+A rectangle is drawn in a plane 0.1 mm below the XY plane, to ensure there is 0.2 mm space between both shells when the housing is closed, allowing for tolerances of 3D printing.
 The rectangle is 3 mm larger than the outer shape.

 <p align="center">
   <img src="./09-hinge/separation-bottom-1.png" alt="Separation bottom 1" width="1175">